TheJacksonLaboratory/intro-napari-workshop/napari-workshops/make_a_simple_plugin.md

         2. The second option is to write a `magic_factory` decorated function.
-           You might recognize this from our `intensify` widget in the lecture.
            With minimal extra work you can configure options for your GUI elements, such as min and max values for integers, or choices for dropdown boxes.
 See the